What is Red Canary?

 Collecting endpoint telemetry

-Getting started with Red Canary typically takes less than one hour, depending on how your organization deploys software to your endpoints.
+Getting started with the Red Canary platform typically takes less than one hour, depending on how your organization deploys software to your endpoints.
 Once deployed, your organization is immediately protected by a highly advanced security operations team.

 Collecting external alerts